- About The Book

 The aim was to thoroughly address all of the WW2 airstrips of Queensland...show where they were, what they became and how, what Units were 'there', when and for how long...Recollections by veterans and others who were there, of 'what the place was like – then'.

 Some of the story of the vital centres like Garbutt, Amberley, Archerfield and Eagle Farm, the frontier airfields from Iron Range to the Gulf of Carpentaria, and the hastily prepared strips which in some cases were little, if ever, used by the Air Forces, as the war moved north.

 Self published by my wife Jenny and I, back in 1994, the book is now sold out.
-But with so many enquiries, asking "when are you going to Re-Print?", we are now in the process of releasing the book on CD-ROM, perhaps even as a DVD.
+But with so many enquiries, asking "when are you going to Re-Print?", we have since released the book on first CD-ROM, then a DVD and now on a USB mem stick.
 If you are interested, please e-mail us and register your interest.

 If you missed the book and want to find out more about it, check out about QAWW2: The Book...

 With the passing of time, my focus has now shifted toward a series of photo publications documenting Queensland's WW2 history, featuring collections of forgotten photos from American and Australian archives...many of these are now ONLY available in pdf on USB see later.